apache/guacamole-manual/src/configuring-guacamole.md

   VNC server disable the local input devices; leaving it blank or setting to false will not make that request.
 This parameter is optional.

+`disable-display-resize`
+: Whether or not the VNC client should *not* attempt to update the remote (server) display with its size.
+By default, when Guacamole connects to a VNC server, it will check for server support for configuring the remote display size, and will attempt to send the size of the browser area to the server to set the remote display to the same size as the browser.
+Also, if the browser window is resized, Guacamole will detect the resize and send the updated size to the server.
+If the server supports dynamic resizing, it may adjust the display size to match the browser.
+If this option is set to true, Guacamole will disable the client-side display updates, and the size of the desktop will not be sent to the VNC server, either during initial connection or when the browser is resized.

 `swap-red-blue`
 : If the colors of your display appear wrong (blues appear orange or red,